gabefletch/DeltaBlock/README.md

 - Enter `45.90.28.0` as Preferred DNS, then select On (manual template) and enter `https://dns.nextdns.io/4b3fba`
 - Enter `45.90.30.0` as Alternate DNS, then select On (manual template) and enter `https://dns.nextdns.io/4b3fba`
 - Click Save
+### or via NextDNS App (Not Recommended)
+- Install the NextDNS app by [clicking here](https://nextdns.io/download/windows/stable).
+- Enter the settings for NextDNS and enter `4b3fba` as the Configuration ID.

 ## Linux
 ### Via systemd-resolved (Recommended)
 - Use the following in /etc/systemd/resolved/.conf:<br>